ansible-middleware/ansible-middleware-workshop/instructions/10-day-two.md

 Enter "exit" three times to return to the bastion host.

-To do this, we're going to do is create a playbook to download the latest patch to our bastion host.
+To start the patching process, we're going to create a playbook to download the latest patch to our bastion host.

 Create a file called patch-download.yml and paste the following: